ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

 ???+ note "Technical Concepts"

-    - **Random Access Machine**: model of computation in which steps are executed sequentially one as a time
+    - **Random Access Machine**: model of computation in which steps are executed sequentially one at a time
     - **Best-Case Running Time**: minimum running time over all possible inputs of a given size
-    - **Worst-Case Running Time**: minimum running time over all possible inputs of a given size
+    - **Worst-Case Running Time**: maximum running time over all possible inputs of a given size
     - **Average-Case Running Time**: average (or, expected) running time over all possible inputs of a given size